 VEL: sets the velocity control of the Amp Envelope.
-Please note that this control is bipolar, range: -100% via 0% (no modulation) to 100%.
-Negative value means that the Amp Volume is lowered with increasing velocity.
+Please note that this control is bipolar, negative value means that the Amp Volume is lowered with increasing velocity.

 S.START: the Sample Start offset defines where in the sample the playback should start.
 Note that the effect could be different depending on the selected instrument.